Marilyn Manson: Other alleged incidents

 The controversy connecting Manson to school shootings continued on October 10, 2007, when fourteen-year old Asa Coon shot four people at SuccessTech Academy in Cleveland, Ohio, before committing suicide.
 While exiting a bathroom, Coon was punched in the face by another student, and responded by shooting his attacker in the abdomen.
 Coon then walked down the hallway and shot in to two occupied classrooms – wounding two teachers and a student – before entering a bathroom and committing suicide.
 Coon was wearing a Marilyn Manson T-shirt during the shooting.
 A photograph of Coon's dead body was circulated online by Cleveland police officer Walter Emerick.
 On May 18, 2009, Justin Doucet, a fifteen-year-old student at Larose-Cut Off Middle School in Lafourche Parish, Louisiana, entered the school with a semi-automatic pistol.
 After a teacher refused to comply with Doucet's demand to say "Hail Marilyn Manson", he fired two shots that narrowly missed the teacher's head, before shooting himself.
 Doucet died from his injuries a week later.

+In September 2023, Manson plead nolo contendere – a no contest plea without admitting guilt – to a misdemeanor count of simple assault stemming from an incident where he allegedly blew his nose on a videographer during a concert in New Hampshire on August 19, 2019.
+He received a sentence of 20 hours community service and was fined $1,400, with $200 suspended.
+He completed his community service with a Californian organization that facilitates meetings hosted by Alcoholics Anonymous and Al-Anon.